pkulchenko/fullmoon/README.md

 `otherwise = fm.serveResponse(413, "Payload Too Large")` triggers a response with the specified status and message.

-#### Action handlers

-Despite all examples showing a single route, it's rarely the case in real applications; when multiple routes are present, they are always *evaluated in the order in which they are registered*.
+### Actions

+An action handler receives all incoming HTTP requests filtered for a particular route.
+Each of the examples shown so far includes an action handler, which is passed as a second parameter to the `setRoute` method.

 Multiple action handlers can be executed in the course of handling one request and as soon as one handler returns a result that is evaluated as a non-`false` value, the route handling process ends.
-Returning `false` or `nil` from an action handlers continues the route processing, which allows implementing some common processing that applies to multiple routes (similar to what is done using "before" filters in other frameworks):
+Returning `false` or `nil` from an action handler continues the processing, which allows implementing some common processing that applies to multiple routes (similar to what is done using "before" filters in other frameworks):